onionj/pybotnet/README.md

 ### Features:
 * get command from telegram and execute scripts
 * get command and send message by third party proxy
-* send target info
+* get target info

-for more features see command list ↓
+* sleep source by Optional message